postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ## Signing up for a Postman account

-Before you sign up for a Postman account, either download and launch the [desktop app](https://www.postman.com/downloads/) or navigate to the [web app](https://go.postman.co/home/).
+Before you sign up for a Postman account, either download and open the [desktop app](https://www.postman.com/downloads/) or navigate to the [web app](https://go.postman.co/home/).

 You will see a prompt to log in or sign up.
 Select __Create Account__.
 You can sign up using an email address or using your Google account: